 As well, we use Remind as a means of communicating various school activities and events.
 Feel free to sign up by texting (587)316.7407 with the message @hilltophig.
+For additional communication, you can follow us on Twitter @ngpshth or like our Facebook page @hilltophighschool.

-On occasion we also access a phone fan out system to relay important information.
+On occasion, we also access a phone fan out system to relay important information.
 Please ensure we have an up to date phone number and email address with which to contact you.